 - 1 tablespoon olive oil

 - 3 chipotle peppers in adobo

-- While the salmon is cooking, make the salsa: add all ingredients EXCEPT the avocado to your food processor and pulse for 10-15 seconds.
+- Make the salsa: add all ingredients EXCEPT the avocado to your food processor and pulse for 5-10 seconds.
 You want everything to be combined but you still want it to be a little chunky.
 To do so, hit the "pulse" button instead of letting the motor run continuously.